YYHEggEgg/csharp-logger/README.md

 - Added `CancellationToken` parameter for `ConsoleWrapper.ReadLineAsync`.
 - To improve compatibility, now `ConsoleWrapper` won't set `Console.TreatControlCAsInput` as `true` while initializing. `ConsoleWrapper.ShutDownRequest` will contain meaningful `sender` and `args` also.
+- Fixed an issue where when using `ConsoleWrapper`, if no logs were output after reading started, the `InputPrefix` being read may not be displayed.
+- Fixed an issue where using `ConsoleWrapper` with the command prompt on Windows 7 would cause an issue when inputting multiple lines of data.

 ### v4.0.2